paulgoetze/wikipedia-vandalism-detection/README.md

 **Creating new Features:**

 You can define your own new Feature classes and use them by configuration in the config.yml.

+Make sure to define the Feature class inside of the `Wikipedia::VandalismDetection::Features` module and to implement the `calculate` method
+(also refer to the `Wikipedia::VandalismDetection::Features::Base` class definition).

     module Wikipedia
       module VandalismDetection
         module Features